Dual Coding: Why Words and Images Together Strengthen MemoryInfographic explaining dual coding theory for teachers

 3. Concept Map Construction: Have students create visual diagrams showing relationships between concepts using circles, arrows, and connecting words.
 This dual coding approach makes abstract relationships concrete and visible whilst requiring students to articulate connections verbally.

 4. Diagram-Text Integration: Place explanatory labels directly on diagrams rather than in separate legends or paragraphs.
-This spatial contiguity reduces split attention and allows both channels to process the same information simultaneously—a key principle of multimedia learning.
+This spatial contiguity reduces split attention and allows both channels to process the same information simultaneously, a key principle of multimedia learning.

 5. Visual Vocabulary Cards: Pair new vocabulary with representative images or icons rather than just definitions.
-Even abstract words can have visual associations: "democracy" might include a voting icon; "mitochondria" includes a labeled diagram.
+Even abstract words can have visual associations: "democracy" might include a voting icon; "mitochondria" includes a labelled diagram.
 The visual hook makes retrieval more reliable.

 6. Process Flow Diagrams: Convert procedural text into flowcharts or step diagrams.
 The water cycle, photosynthesis, or essay writing processes become more memorable when students can visualise the sequence whilst reading accompanying text.
 Movement and direction add spatial encoding.

 7. Graphic Organisers for Reading: Provide structured visual templates students complete whilst reading text.
-Story maps, Venn diagrams for comparison, or cause-effect organisers force students to translate verbal information into visual structures—active dual coding in action.
+Story maps, Venn diagrams for comparison, or cause-effect organisers force students to translate verbal information into visual structures, active dual coding in action.

 8. Annotated Diagrams: Use diagrams where students must add verbal labels, descriptions, or explanations to visual elements.
-This reverses typical instruction: instead of illustrating text, students are verbalising images—engaging both channels through active processing.
+This reverses typical instruction: instead of illustrating text, students are verbalising images, engaging both channels through active processing.

 9. Icon-Based Revision Guides: Create revision resources where key concepts are represented by both text and consistent visual icons.
 When students see the icon, they should recall the concept; when they read the concept, they should visualise the icon.
 Dual retrieval paths strengthen memory.